The Peace Destinations

 Surfing in Tahiti is legendary, particularly at Teahupo’o surf on the southern coast.
 Known for its powerful waves, it attracts professional surfers and spectators from around the world.

 For beginners, calmer coastal areas provide opportunities for paddleboarding and swimming.
-Lagoon cruises and boat excursions also form part of many Tahiti tour packages, offering a relaxed way to enjoy the ocean.
+Lagoon cruises and boat excursions also form part of many 'things to do in Tahiti' packages, offering a relaxed way to enjoy the ocean.

 Hiking and Inland Adventures